 The Algarve offers a quality lifestyle with all the conveniences of technology.
-With over 100 beaches, 3,000 hours of sunshine a year, 40 golf courses and history dating back more than 2000 years, the Algarve has something for all to enjoy.
-Its natural parks are full of flora and fauna, the hinterland offers an international racetrack, wineries and trails to cycle or walk and sports clubs, drama groups and much more makes the Algarve an enviable place to live.
+With over 100 beaches, 3,000 hours of sunshine a year, 40 golf courses and history dating back more than 2,000 years, the Algarve has something for all to enjoy.
+Its natural parks are full of flora and fauna, the hinterland offers an international racetrack, wineries and trails to cycle or walk plus sports clubs, drama groups and much more making the Algarve an enviable place to live.

 With the sun shining for more than 3,000 hours a year, the mild climate offers visitors the opportunity to enjoy outdoor activities in the mild winter months with the hotter, dry summers encouraging activities close to water.